codeformuenster/clustersetup/README.md

 Directory `keys` should contain a ssh key for accessing your nodes through ssh.

+You also should have the `vault-id` password for encrypted values in the root directory of this repository.

 For nodes, Ubuntu 20.04 LTS is used

 - Select "Open SSH Server" and "Basic Ubuntu server" at installation